jreyeslaviosa/blobtracking_python/README.md

 Another solution is to send the data over osc or any other comunicaton protocol like websocket

+# blobTrackingIRFeed.py
+This is using an IR feed, few changes made from the other blob tracking.
+No background subtraction
+Directly isolate bright spots in the grayscale IR

 # blobTrackingRealSenseIR.py
  better to use a virtual env like conda #